 4.8 Perpetual and Subscription Fees must be paid prior to commencement of Professional Services.

-4.9 Travel Charges are applicable for on-site visits to Client premises in accordance with Addendum C.
+4.9 Travel Charges are applicable for on-site visits to Client premises in accordance with Appendix D.

-4.10 PA may refuse and withhold provision of Hosted Service, Support and Professional Services where Client account is not maintained within payment terms.
+4.10 PA may refuse and withhold provision of Services or access to a Hosted Platform where Client account is not maintained within payment terms.

 4.11 Any overdue amounts may be charged interest at the lesser of 2% per month and the highest rate permitted by applicable law.
 The Client will be liable for all collection and legal costs.
 Any amounts due in respect of this Agreement may not be offset against any other claims the Client may have against PA.

-5.2 In the event of any breach of any term or provision of this Agreement by either party, which is incapable of being rectified, the other party may terminate the Agreement by giving 30 days prior written notice and opportunity to cure said breach.
+5.2 In the event of any breach of any term or provision of this Agreement by either party by providing 30 days written notice to cure such breach prior to any termination notice.
+In the event that such a breach is incapable of being rectified, the other party may terminate the Agreement by giving 30 days written notice.

 5.3 Client may, at any time, terminate the Agreement for the Client’s convenience and without cause, except for any applicable Cancellation Fee, by providing 90 days written notice.
 Upon receipt of written notice from Client of such termination for Client’s convenience, PA shall cease operations as directed by Client and, except for work directed to be performed prior to the effective date of termination stated in the notice, terminate all existing subcontracts and purchase orders, and enter into no further subcontracts or purchase orders.
 PA shall be entitled to receive payment for work executed, and costs incurred by reason of such termination.